abalali794/drg-medicare-profitability-dashboard/README.md

 Healthcare Finance • Cost Modeling • Scenario Planning • Executive Analytics
 ## Executive Summary (FY2023 | Good Samaritan Hospital)

 This project evaluates Medicare DRG profitability and identifies where financial performance is concentrated across Major Diagnostic Categories (MDCs).
-Using CMS FY2023 DRG weights/LOS benchmarks and hospital cost assumptions (CCR-based cost estimation), the model estimates net margin per discharge and scales results to total net margin and volume.
+Using CMS FY2023 DRG weights/LOS benchmarks and hospital cost assumptions, the model estimates net margin per discharge and scales results to total net margin and volume.
 The output is delivered as a Power BI dashboard with scenario modeling to support operational and strategic decision-making.

 ---